Skip to main content

 Who Is the Holy Spirit?
 (Not What)

-We are more shaped by culture than we realise—especially when it comes to how we think about the spiritual.
-From “May the force be with you” to Ghostbusters with its famous line, “Who you gonna call?”
-The world around us has given us a whole vocabulary for “spirit.”
-Some of it is light-hearted, some of it imaginative, and some of it just plain confusing.
-In films and media, spirit is often reduced to one of two things: either an impersonal force you can tap into, or something strange and paranormal—like a problem to be managed, avoided, or joked about.
-Even the everyday language we use—“good vibes,” “positive energy,” “free spirit”—quietly reinforces the same idea: that “spirit” is vague, distant, or abstract.
+We are more shaped by culture than we realise, especially when it comes to how we think about the spiritual.
+From “May the force be with you” to Ghostbusters with its famous line, “Who you gonna call,” the world around us has given us a whole vocabulary for “spirit.”
+Some of it is light hearted, some of it imaginative, and some of it just plain confusing.
+In films and media, spirit is often reduced to one of two things: either an impersonal force you can tap into, or something strange and paranormal, like a problem to be managed, avoided, or joked about.
+Even the everyday language we use, “good vibes,” “positive energy,” “free spirit,” quietly reinforces the same idea: that “spirit” is vague, distant, or abstract.
 Culture has a powerful way of shaping how we think about spiritual realities without us even noticing.

 A Simple Way to See the Difference